How to get stronger at home without weights or fancy equipment

 You Can Start Now

 Looking for a guided, approachable way to get started with movement?
 Movement Essentials: Getting Started with Pilates is now available at MOVE On Demand and may be right for you.
 This is a complete 28-day program designed to safely introduce you to Pilates and keep you on track as you build a routine.
 Each week Elaine Economou will cover the basic principles of Pilates with a consistent warm up, weekly classes, and a variety of special topics to enhance your journey.
 And, it comes with an easy to follow calendar that will guide you through the progression and prepare you for a lifetime of healthy movement.
-Watch our brief introduction to the program to learn more.
+Watch the program trailer to learn more.